marcoescmont/marcoescmont/README.md

 <h1 align="center">Marco Escalona</h1>
 <h3>A little bit about myself:</h3>

-- 🔭 Proud owner and manager of [Assembly Bros](https://assemblybros.wixsite.com/home)
+- 🔭 Founder and CTO of [Assembly Bros](https://assemblybros.wixsite.com/home)
 - 🌱 I’m currently learning React Native and Typescript.
 - 👯 I’m looking to collaborate on new projects that can increase my knowledge of new languages.
 - 📫 Reach me out to marcoescmont@gmail.com
-- ⚡ **I love challenges, they expand my knowledge.**
+- ⚡ **Legomaniac who love challenges, they expand my knowledge.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">